 Animations help in Bangladesh’s fight against Fall Armyworm

 Scientific Animations Without Borders uses animations to communicate timely information of emerging global problems that impact farmers locally.
-One video is helping farmers in Bangladesh fight against Fall Armyworm.

 Scientific Animations Without Borders (SAWBO), co-led by Michigan State University (MSU) faculty members Julia Bello-Bravo and Barry Pittendrigh, is a research and outreach program connecting global experts for on-the-ground local impact.
 Bello-Bravo’s research program is focused on informal learning within the context of low-literate learners in rural areas in developing countries.
 SAWBO’s unique approach uses animations to communicate timely information of emerging global problems that impact farmers locally – like the maize pest, the Fall Armyworm (FAW; Spodoptera frugiperda).